alegradi/kubeadm-ansible/README.md

-# Docker-Ansible
+# Kubeadm-Ansible

-Ansible role to install Docker.
+Ansible role to prepare nodes for a kubeadm Kubernetes install.

 ## Requirements